-- 1.BASE : Defines the location of the segment within the 4 gigabyte linear address space.
-The processor concatenates the three fragments of the base address to form a single 32-bit value.
-2.LIMIT: Defines the size of the segment.
+- BASE: Defines the location of the segment within the 4 gigabyte linear address space.
+The processor concatenates the three fragments of the base address to form a single 32-bit value. - LIMIT: Defines the size of the segment.
 When the processor concatenates the two parts of the limit field, a 20-bit value results.
-The processor interprets the limit field in one of two ways, depending on the setting of the granularity bit: - I. In units of one byte, to define a limit of up to 1 megabyte.
-II.In units of 4 Kilobytes, to define a limit of up to 4 gigabytes.
-The limit is shifted left by 12 bits when loaded, and low-order one-bits are inserted.
+The processor interprets the limit field in one of two ways, depending on the setting of the granularity bit: - In units of one byte, to define a limit of up to 1 megabyte - In units of 4 Kilobytes, to define a limit of up to 4 gigabytes.

-- 1.Granularity bit: Specifies the units with which the LIMIT field is interpreted.
-When the bit is clear, the limit is interpreted in units of one byte; when set, the limit is interpreted in units of 4 Kilobytes. - 2.TYPE: Distinguishes between various kinds of descriptors. - 3.DPL (Descriptor Privilege Level): Used by the protection mechanism.
+- Granularity bit: Specifies the units with which the LIMIT field is interpreted.
+When the bit is clear, the limit is interpreted in units of one byte; when set, the limit is interpreted in units of 4 Kilobytes. - TYPE: Distinguishes between various kinds of descriptors. - DPL (Descriptor Privilege Level): Used by the protection mechanism. - Present bit:-If this bit is zero, the descriptor is not valid for use in address transformation; the processor will signal an exception when a selector for the descriptor is loaded into a segment register.

-6.Segment-Present bit